 Guideline Statement 15

-Clinicians may perform urodynamic testing in a patient prior to surgical intervention for stress urinary incontinence in cases where it may facilitate diagnosis or counseling.
+Clinicians may perform urodynamic testing in patients prior to surgical intervention for stress urinary incontinence in cases where it may facilitate diagnosis or counseling.
 (Conditional Recommendation; Evidence Level: Grade C)

 Discussion